meluso/cscs530_jmeluso/hw04/jmeluso_hw04.md

 * _List of environment-owned variables (e.g. resources, states, roughness)_
 * _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_

+This model does not include a spatial component as the phenomena of interest are related to behavioral decision making and sociological dynamics related to information exchange.
+Sections 2.2 (Agents) and 2.3 (Action and Interaction), respectively, will describe the model's characterization of these phenomena.

 ```python
 # Include first pass of the code you are thinking of using to construct your environment